 Step 6: Apply Primer

-Primers create a barrier between your skin and makeup and are designed to address specific skin concerns like texture, shine, or dullness.
+Primers create a smooth base between your skincare and makeup, helping improve the appearance of texture or shine.
 While optional, they can significantly enhance the appearance and longevity of your foundation.

 Types of primers: